IBM/appnav/README.md

 ## [Documentation](https://ibm.github.io/appnav/)

 This repository is the primary source of documentation IBM Application Navigator.
 The actual documentation starts [here: https://ibm.github.io/appnav/](https://ibm.github.io/appnav/).
 IBM Application Navigator is installed as part of IBM Cloud Pak for Applications.
-The installation documentation is available in [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSCSJL/install-icpa.html).
+The installation documentation is available in the [Knowledge Center](https://www.ibm.com/support/knowledgecenter/SSCSJL/install-icpa.html).

 ## Documentation Issues